 The purpose of consequences for violations of our rules is to educate the individual who violates community standards and, in a broader sense, to reinforce expectations for the entire Wheeler community.
 Membership in this community is voluntary and predicated upon abiding by our shared standards and values.
-The School reserves the right to apply its discipline guidelines to all conduct (or attempted conduct) by students, whether on or off campus, as long as they are enrolled at the School.
+The School reserves the right to apply its discipline guidelines to all conduct (or attempted conduct) by students, whether on or off campus, or during periods of distance-learning, as long as they are enrolled at the School.